GH-Butcher/bigid_assignment/README.md

 # BigID Home assignment
 The project consist of 3 stages:

-`Stage 1:  Build, Test, Push to the Docker repo an artifact`
+`Stage 1:  Build, Test, Push to the Docker Hub an artifact`

 `Stage 2:  Deploy infra: Ingress Controller, Ingress Resource, ELK stack, Redis and Filebeat`